 Several banks have been sued for prioritizing applications that would benefit them the most, rather than following the first-come, first-served rule.
 As a result, hundreds of thousands of small business owners have lost out on the money they desperately needed during the coronavirus outbreak, as well as the opportunity to apply with different, more honest lenders.

 Business owners who had their PPP applications delayed or denied may be able to take legal action against the bank they applied to.
-For more information, and to potentially have an attorney reach out to you directly, fill out the form on this page.
-It doesn’t cost anything to get in touch or to speak to one of the attorneys we work with.

 Which Banks Have Been Sued – And Why?